OCCIRF/OpenCloudComputingIncidentResponseFramework/preparation/organisational.md

 #### Legal Manager
 The legal manager is responsible for legal questions for the incident.
 He as to provide contact details to authorities to the communication manager or work with him together on statements for them.
-He can also consult the management, or the incident response team in legal questions.Moreover, he needs also help the team in GDPR topics if there is no dedicated department for data protection in the organisation.
+He can also consult the management, or the incident response team in legal questions.
+Moreover, he needs also help the team in GDPR topics if there is no dedicated department for data protection in the organisation.

 #### IT operations